sruthykannath/samplerepository/README.md

 # WebRTC PC Streamer

-Release Source Code [WebRTC 72 branch checkout], prerequisite and steps for testing PC based streamer using webcam.
-Instructions for running Peer connection application in two different ubuntu PC as given below.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The PC Streamer has the patches, prerequisites and steps for testing PC based webrtc streamer using webcam.
+Instructions added for running peer connection application in two different ubuntu PCs, with webcam connected to one PC.
+These instructions will get you a copy of the webrtc project code [WebRTC 72 branch checkout] - trimmed for single side streaming, compiled and binaries executed to view the webcam's output in the second PC.

 ## Instructions set up PC streamer (gtk trimmed client with webcam)